maximuss-byte/Minecraft-Plugin/README.md

 # Minecraft-Plugin

-This will be a Bingo Minecraft Plugin
+This will be a Bingo Minecraft Plugin for 1.18.1+

 ## How it works